What is a Patient-Centered Care Plan?

 Have you developed relationships with the patients that have come to your clinic over the years?
 Do you consider that an important part of the care you provide?

 For this type of care to be effective, patients must become partners with their health care providers.
-Active collaboration and shared decision making between patients, families, and providers is key.
+Active collaboration and shared decision-making between patients, families, and providers are key.

-We work with over 375 clinics nationwide who have taken this approach and seen positive results.
+We work with more than 600 clinics and physician practices nationwide that have taken this approach.
 While definitions of a patient-centered care plan can vary by practice, successful and effective plans under this model share common elements.